FUTURE-READY SUPERINTENDENTS LEADERSHIP NETWORK (FRSLN)

 The 2022-23 FRSLN cohort will participate in a series of events centered around the emerging needs of school leaders while maintaining an emphasis on the principles outlined in the TASA visioning document, Creating a New Vision for Public Education in Texas.

 The experiences will continue to be superintendent-designed and superintendent-led with the help and support of TASA.
-Events will be held in-person, and participant teams are invited to attend all three experiences this year.
+Events will be held in-person, and participant teams are invited to attend all three events.